eggduzao/Gothe_et_al/README.md

 In this section we will follow step by step the logic of this toolkit to create the Figure 4C of the paper (and its corresponding numeric table; which can be easily opened in Excel to make further plots).

+This Figure shows the triple (and pairwise) correlation between double strand breaks (DSBs), expression and the gene's distance from its closest loop anchor.

 Depending on the versions of the dependencies installed, minor numerical fluctuations are expected, since dynamic programming was used at some stages to accelerate the execution.
 However, this will not modify the general trend of such a Figure.